1

 • For yourself?

-• For cooperation partners?
+• For potential business partners?

 What is the purpose of your business plan?